uix5/info-inpdir/README.md

     |   sz | Clipboard format list (sz = 4 * N)
     |   ?? | Zeros / Garbage

-Send by a master when the cursor transitions to a slave (using a shortcut or via mouse movement), either from the master itself, or from another slave.
+Sent by a master when the cursor transitions to a slave (using a shortcut or via mouse movement), either from the master itself, or from another slave.
 Should be followed by a *Cursor Enter ACK* within a configurable time-out (under *Advanced* on the *Master Preferences* tab), otherwise the slave is